- Who We Are

 - Disability Studies and Universal Design

 CELT is keen to support new faculty, which we define informally as having three years or less time as an employee of the University of Kentucky.
 We contribute to the annual New Faculty Orientation, organized by the Office of Faculty Advancement, after which we offer a series of workshops on fundamental teaching concerns (the New Faculty Teaching Academy).
 CELT also gives preference to new faculty in fielding requests for consultations, observations, and mid-semester feedback reports.

 CELT works with faculty, instructors, and campus partners to advance initiatives that support inclusion and diversity at the University.
-We seek to provide tools to increase cultural competency within the classroom, as well as promote civil dialogue across cultural, social and political differences.
+We seek to provide tools to increase cultural competency within the classroom around issues of race, class, gender, sexuality, and dis/ability, as well as promote civil dialogue across cultural, social and political differences.
 Through workshops, consultations, and monthly gatherings, we support critical conversations about inclusive teaching, teaching for social justice, and creating an equitable campus environment.

 How can we use digital technologies in thoughtful, purposeful, and humane ways?
 CELT works with faculty and instructors to explore new, different, or fresh ways of imagining teaching and learning with respect to how digital technologies might transform classroom management and course design.
 At the intersection of digital humanities, critical pedagogy, and educational technology, our efforts to support digital pedagogies strive for open-mindedness, playfulness, and experimentation while always maintaining a focus on best practices for student learning.
 Beyond a utilitarian approach that would ask merely what app, software platform, or other technology might accomplish a particular task, we strive to integrate critical reflection on the affordances and constraints of technologies: how they shape our sense of the world and vice versa, how they influence the meanings we make about the human experience.